Runic calendar: Marks

 A version using the Latin alphabet for weekdays and Arabic numerals for the golden numbers was printed in 1498 as part of the Breviarium Scarense.

-Primstav
+Norway

 Primstav from Hallingdal with coat of arms of Norway, 17th century.

 A primstav is the ancient Norwegian calendar stick.
 These were engraved with images instead of runes.
 The images depicted the different nonmoving religious holidays.
 The oldest primstav still in existence is from 1457 and is kept at the National Museum of Denmark.

-Modern use
+Estonia

+This original wooden sirvikalender currently held by the Estonian National Museum, is estimated to have been created between 1748 and 1761.

+A sirvikalender, also called sirvilauad (singular: sirvilaud), or runnikalender is a pocket-sized Estonian lunar calendar, traditionally carved into small wooden tablets.
+These calendars are used by Estonians to track seasonal changes.
+The calendar uses symbols to denote moon phases and holidays, which is typical of runic calendars used throughout Northern Europe.

-Adherents of the Estonian ethnic religion (Maausk) have published Runic calendars (sirvilauad) every year since 1978.
+Adherents of the Estonian ethnic religion (Maausk) have published a sirvikalender every year since 1978.
 Until 1991, the calendar was an illegal samizdat publication under the Soviet government.

+Structure

+An Estonian sirvikalender with weathered wooden slats.

+The name comes from the Estonian words sirvima, which means to flip through or browse, and laud, which means a board or tablet.

+Held in the Estonian National Museum's collection since 1923, this 18th-century sirvikalender shows a close-up of the symbols used on these wooden calendars.

+The calendar is made of several thin wooden boards tied together with a cord.
+This creates a small bundle that is easy to carry.
+The design is different from the wooden staves (like primstav) often used for calendars in Scandinavia.
+Instead, the sirvikalender is similar to calendars used by the Sámi people, which are also held together by a cord.

+Signs that looked like objects were used to mark holidays on the sirvikalender.
+The markings on the boards utilize runic-like symbols to indicate the days of the week, lunar cycles, and important agricultural dates.